-Dining out with children in United States requires a bit of adjustment — and then it becomes noticeably easier.
-Here’s what truly helped our family, what to expect in restaurant family areas, and how to avoid common beginner mistakes.
+Dining out with children in Netherlands requires a small adjustment at first — and then it becomes much simpler.
+Here’s what genuinely helped our family, what you’ll encounter in restaurant family areas, and how to steer clear of common beginner missteps.

 Understanding Family Sections in Restaurants